vito/atom-config/packages/hidpi/README.md

 ## Future Work

-* Automatically detect a change in resolution and scale the interface
 * Find out if Atom has a "On Ready" callback to remove the need for the "Startup Delay" option